johnlinp/should-be-renamed/README.md

-# Should Have Named
+# Should Be Renamed

-This is a list of Linux related functions/tools/files that are badly named.
+This is a list of Linux related functions/commands/files/projects that are badly named.

+Usually, the names were good at that time, but outdated nowadays.

+I am not intended to *actually* rename those things since the names have historical reasons.
+I am just trying to share some ideas to help Linux newbies who are confused about these wierd names.

 Pull requests are welcome.